Extended Euclidean algorithm: Description

 for $0\leq i \leq k,$ where $\lfloor x\rfloor$ denotes the integral part of x, that is the greatest integer not greater than x.

 This implies that the pair of Bézout's coefficients provided by the extended Euclidean algorithm is the minimal pair of Bézout coefficients, as being the unique pair satisfying both above inequalities.

-It also means that the algorithm can be done without integer overflow by a computer program using integers of a fixed size that is larger than that of a and b.
+It also means that if a and b fit into an unsigned integer data type, a computer program can compute the Bézout coefficients in the corresponding signed integer type without integer overflow.